coder/code-server/doc/FAQ.md

 to use your own instead.
 If you want to handle authentication yourself, use `--auth none` to disable password authentication.

+If you want to use external authentication you should handle this with a reverse proxy using something like [oauth2_proxy](https://github.com/pusher/oauth2_proxy).

 For HTTPS, you can use a self signed certificate by passing in just `--cert` or pass in an existing certificate by providing the path to `--cert` and the path to its key with `--cert-key`.